Steven Barnes: Personal life

 Barnes is married to Tananarive Due, a writer.
 The couple live in Los Angeles and host a video blog together.
 They also taught a course together at UCLA called "The Sunken Place: Racism, Survival & Black Horror" that experienced a surprise visit from Get Out director Jordan Peele.
 The course is now available as a webinar.
 Barnes has a daughter from his first marriage and a son from his current marriage.

 Barnes is also an avid practitioner of martial and physical arts.
 He began studying in 1969.
 He is a black belt in Kenpo Karate (BKF style), and Kodokan Judo.
 He holds an instructor certificate in Wu Ming Ta, and has an instructor candidate ranking in Filipino Kali stick and knife fighting.
-He is an advanced student in Jun Fan kickboxing (Bruce Lee method under Dan Inosanto), and is an instructor in Wu-style t'ai chi ch'uan under Hawkins Cheung.
+He is an advanced student in Jun Fan kickboxing (Bruce Lee method under Dan Inosanto), and is an instructor in Wu-style tai chi under Hawkins Cheung.

 He is an intermediate student in self-defense pistol shooting (preferring the Turnipseed modified Weaver method).
 He holds a brown belt in Shorenji Jiu Jitsu, and intermediate rankings in Tae Kwon Do and Aikido.
-He completed the Yoga Works basic Hatha Yoga instructor program; is studying Pentjak Silat (an Indonesian fighting system) with Guru Stevan Plinck, and Ashtanga Yoga, an aerobic form of yoga.
+He completed the Yoga Works basic Hatha Yoga instructor program; and is studying Pentjak Silat (an Indonesian fighting system) with Guru Stevan Plinck, and Ashtanga Yoga, an aerobic form of yoga.